dhis2/dhis2-docs/src/user/data-administration.md

 In the example above, a data lock exception would be created for "Bo" for the "ART monthly summary" dataset for "February 2014".

-In order to run this function, the user no extra authority is needed.
+In order to run this function, no extra authority is needed.

 ## Min-Max Value Generation { #data_admin_min_max_value_generation }